Studying online

 Description

-This unit focuses on principles and concepts of pharmaceutical chemistry and the analysis of pure drugs, formulated products and drugs in biological specimen.
-After a brief review of the chemical characteristics of the most important functional groups in a pharmaceutical context, it introduces students to different techniques employed in the separation (e.g. liquid–liquid extraction, TLC / HPTLC, HPLC) as well as the qualitative and quantitative analysis of pure and formulated drugs (e.g. titrimetric assays, UV-Vis spectrophotometry, IR spectroscopy, NMR and mass spectrometry).
+This unit focuses on principles and concepts of pharmaceutical chemistry and the analysis of pure drugs, formulated products and drugs in biological specimens.
+After a review of the chemical characteristics of the most important functional groups in a pharmaceutical context, students are introduced to different techniques employed in the separation of formulations (e.g. liquid–liquid extraction, TLC / HPTLC, HPLC) as well as the methods used for qualitative and quantitative analysis of pure and formulated drugs.
 It also introduces the concept of stereochemistry and illustrates in what ways it can influence drug activity and/or toxicity.
+The chemistry of proteins and nucleic acids is reviewed as these macromolecules constitute common drug targets.
 Major chemical routes of drug degradation and strategies to curtail them are discussed.
 In this context students are also introduced to degradation kinetics and the concept of drug shelf life.
 The need for quality control for drugs and drug products including complementary medicines is highlighted and the associated pharmacopoeial requirements are discussed.

 Credit